iomatix/-SCPSL-SCP-575/README.md

   chance_surface: 8
   # Percentage chance of an outage at an unknown and unspecified type of zone during the blackout.
   chance_other: 22
-  # Change this to true if want to use per room probability settings isntead of per zone settings.
+  # Change this to true if want to use per room probability settings instead of per zone settings.
 The script will check all rooms in the specified zone with its probability.
   use_per_room_chances: true
+  # Per how many seconds automatic cleanups of event handlers are called.
+  handler_cleanup_interval: 90
 # Whether of not debug messages are displayed in the console.
 debug: true
 ```